meilisearch/specifications/text/0043-phrase-query.md

 - It could also have kept a single search field and detected that an ISBN was entered in the search field using a regex to inject that filter at that point.
 Not great for the developper experience, moreover, what happens when a pattern cannot be specifically determined?

-The Phrase Query feature will easily solve this case but will also adapt to the needs of the user performing the search.
+The Phrase Query feature will easily solve the last case but will also adapt to the needs of the user performing the search.

 ### III.
 Additional Materials